gezhaoyou/Taylor-X/README.md

 # Taylor-X
-publish video/audio over rtmp to server run in ios
+The project is in development, using it you can publish video/audio over rtmp to server run in ios.